The log book method can be used to substantiate work related car expense claims.

 It is open to a taxpayer to prove higher costs or consumption than the above sources indicate, if the evidence can be produced.
 For example, verifiable data based on local conditions or special circumstances.

-Note that when a car claimed for under the Log Book method is sold, lost or destroyed, a ‘balancing charge’ adjustment might need to be calculated for your tax return for the year of disposal.
+When a car that has been the subject of a tax claim is sold, lost or destroyed, a ‘balancing charge’ adjustment might need to be calculated for your tax return for the year of disposal.